Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: The decay: formalism

 where $\Vec{K}_1\equiv(\Vec{P}_\Xi+\Vec{P}_\phi)/2$ and $\Vec{K}_2\equiv(\Vec{P}_\Xi-\Vec{P}_\phi)/2$.
 Then, as it is shown in Appendix \ref{Sec:App-B}, the sum over the polarizations leads to

 where $\Re$ is the real part of the complex argument.

 Finally, the double differential cross-section for the $\Xi_b \to J/\Psi \phi \Xi$ decay process reads \cite{rocamai}:

-where $\mathcal{M}$ is given by eq. (\ref{eq:Mbeta}).
-As an example, we wrote in eq. (\ref{eq:double_diff_cross}) cross section in function of $M_{\phi \Xi}$ and $M_{J/\psi \Xi}$ invariant masses, but we can write similar expression for any other combination of the two particle invariant masses of the $J/\Psi \phi \Xi$ final state (since out of three possible combination only two are independent).
+where $\mathcal{M}$ is given by Eq.~(\ref{eq:Mbeta}).
+We wrote in Eq.~(\ref{eq:M4160simplify}) the double differential cross section as a function of the $M_{\phi \Xi}$ and $M_{J/\psi \Xi}$ invariant masses, but we could have used any other combination of the two particle invariant masses of the $J/\Psi \phi \Xi$ final state.